AlejandroDVDSM/calculator-angular/calculator-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+CalculatorAngular is an implementation of the most basic calculator operations (addition, subtraction, multiplication and division) with the possibility of deleting the input or removing a character.

+The link to the deployment of the application is the next: [https://thriving-puppy-c84863.netlify.app](https://thriving-puppy-c84863.netlify.app).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.